Glenwood Cemetery (Washington, D.C.): 19th and 20th centuries

+21st century

 After high winds in 2008 toppled several trees, the cemetery managers at Glenwood invited chainsaw artist, Dayton Scoggins, to carve four of their fallen oak tree stumps into unusual wooden statues.
 One features a large dragon capturing a smaller dragon.
 Another is a saber tooth tiger with smaller animals at its feet.
 The final two are angels, one ascending to heaven and one with a chain.
 The images were inspired by Revelations chapter 20, verses 1–3:

 And I saw an angel coming down out of heaven, having the key to the Abyss and holding in his hand a great chain.
 He seized the dragon, that ancient serpent, who is the devil, or Satan, and bound him for a thousand years.
 He threw him into the Abyss, and locked and sealed it over him, to keep him from deceiving the nations anymore until the thousand years were ended.